hannutt/HtmlEditor/README.md

 For example, Ctrl+P adds a p tag to the position where the cursor is in the editing view.
 Multi-character tags are added using the key combination Shift + the first letter of the tag.
 For example, Shift + D adds a div tag to the position where the cursor is in the editing view.

-The keyboard shortcuts are stored in the SQL database as text and when retrieved, the text is converted to a C# key data type using the Enum.TryParse method.
+Single-character keyboard shortcuts are stored in the SQL database as text, and when retrieved, the text is converted to the C# key data type using the Enum.TryParse method.

+Shortcut keys for longer tags are also stored in the SQL database as keyboard key tags.
+For example, D, `<div></div>`, where D is the shortcut key and `<div></div>` is the tag to be printed in the text box component.
+When this information is retrieved from the database, it is stored in a dictionary object of type keyboard key string.
+Before being stored, the strings are split into two parts.
+The first part is converted to the C# keyboard key data type, and the second part remains as a string.

 The application determines the cursor position using the C# CaretIndex property.
 (https://learn.microsoft.com/en-us/dotnet/api/system.windows.controls.textbox.caretindex?view=windowsdesktop-9.0).
 Keyboard bindings are done using the C# WPF KeyDown and KeyUp events.